astroumd/lmtoy/docs/wishlist.md

 In no particular order, there are some remaining things on the wish list, the important ones are tracked in our [github issues](https://github.com/astroumd/lmtoy/issues) list.
-I've also added a few that Mark Heyer listed in his report.
+I've also added a few that Mark Heyer listed in his reports.

-* A much better auto-baselining.
+* A better auto-baselining.
 The current VLSR (from netcdf) and guessed DV and DW only does that much, but it's ok for a first start.
 The M31 data is already showing the VLSR is no good, as the VLSR of the galaxy is not appropriate for the small patches in the M31 survey the LMT undertook.

-* The Commandline.
+* The Commandline Parser.
 A few subitems:

   * To encourage making apps, the keywords belonging to the app should be with the code with minimal repetition of the keyword